marshallward/f90nml/README.rst

 case-insensitive keys, due to the case insensitivity of Fortran.
 This implementation is currently not a true case-insensitive ``dict``, and is only intended to accomodate individual references and assignments.

+In a Fortran executable, the data types of values in the namelist files are set by the corresponding variables within the program, and cannot in general be determined from the namelist file alone.
+Therefore, ``f90nml`` only makes an approximate guess about its data type.

 The following namelist features are currently not supported: